dynatrace-ace-services/Maturity-Assessment-Module/README.md

 The log file output.log records the code flow and captures required information and errors.

 Report:
-The file "Updated_MaturityScript_automation_template.xlsx" contains resultant values which can then be used as a data source in PowerBI to get the desired visualization/report.
+The Summary sheet in "MaturityScript_automation_templatexlsx" contains resultant values visualized in charts and this can then be used as a data source in PowerBI to get the desired visualization/report.

 ## API Token Generation
 Follow the steps as mentioned in the link below to create/generate tokens: